-Yeah.
 There are a lot of reasons.
-The first one that I think I had in mind when I said that was that if a pastor loses his enjoyment of God, God himself, if he ceases to experience God as his supreme treasure and underline the word experience, not just say he is, but experience, if he ceases to experience that, he will not be able to preach with authenticity.
+The first one that I think I had in mind when I said that was that if a pastor loses his enjoyment of God himself — if he ceases to experience God as his supreme treasure, and underline the word experience, not just to say he is — he will not be able to preach with authenticity.
 You can’t commend as supremely precious what you don’t cherish supremely.
-And the Bible says that the function of preaching, 2 Corinthians 1:24, is we are workers with you for your joy.
-So we are...
-I am aiming at the joy of my people in God.
-Or Philippians 1:25.
-I will remain and continue with you for your progress and joy of faith.
-So this is the heart of our message.
-Christ is of surpassing value, Philippians three.
-He is to be, therefore, enjoyed above all things. he is the most valuable treasure in the universe.
+And the Bible says that the function of preaching is to “work with you for your joy” (2 Corinthians 1:24).
+So, I am aiming at the joy of my people in God.
+Or, “I will remain and continue with you all, for your progress and joy in the faith” (Philippians 1:25).
+This is the heart of our message: Christ is of “surpassing worth” (Philippians 3:8).
+He is to be, therefore, enjoyed above all things.
+He is the most valuable treasure in the universe.

-Here is another one.
-Without the ability to enjoy God in the ministry, we will lose our motivation for the whole thing, the whole pressing on in the work.
+Here is another one: Without the ability to enjoy God in the ministry, we will lose our motivation for the whole thing — the whole pressing on in the work.
 We will run out of gas.
-The joy of the Lord is your strength.
-Nehemiah 8:10.
-If you lose it, you lose strength.
-Many pastors bale on the ministry not because their gifts have changed, but because their heart has changed.
+“The joy of the Lord is your strength” (Nehemiah 8:10).
+If you lose your joy in the Lord, you lose your strength.
+Many pastors bail on the ministry not because their gifts have changed, but because their hearts have changed.

-We will either grow weary of trying or we will subtly distort the Scriptures so they stop condemning us in our study because we have lost the joy, because the Bible relentlessly is portraying God as all satisfying and relentlessly describing the battle to keep your heart warm, hot in him.
+We will either grow weary of trying, or we will subtly distort the Scriptures so they stop condemning us in our study because we have lost the joy, because the Bible relentlessly is portraying God as all-satisfying and relentlessly describing the battle to keep your heart warm — hot in him.
 And if we have lost it, we are either going to ignore those texts or distort those texts.
 And we can’t do ministry that way.